Resources in Premodern Societies

 Martin Neumann

-Maja Gori holds a PhD in Pre- and Protohistory and Aegean Archaeology from the University of Heidelberg in cotutelle de thèse with the University of Paris 1 Sorbonne Panthéon.
-After this she had worked as postdoctoral researcher at the Ruhr University of Bochum, University of Heidelberg, University of Amsterdam and University of Mainz.
-In 2017 she got the Habilitation as professon in Italy.
-Since 2018 she holds a permanent position as researcher at the CNR-ISPC Italian National Research Council, Institute for Heritage Science.
-In 2024 she got promoted to senior researcher.
-M. Gori specializes in prehistoric archaeology with a focus on the Balkans and Central Mediterranean.
-Her interest stretches from mobility patterns and cultural transmission, the relationship between past identities and material culture, to development of archaeological theory, network analysis and Agent-based Modelling, as well as archaeological discourses in present day identity building and political uses of archaeology.
+Maja Gori holds a PhD in Pre- and Protohistory and Aegean Archaeology from the University of Heidelberg, in cotutelle de thèse with the University of Paris 1 Panthéon-Sorbonne.
+She has worked as a postdoctoral researcher at the Universities of Bochum, Heidelberg, Amsterdam, and Mainz.
+In 2017, she obtained the Habilitation as professor in Italy, and since 2018 she has held a permanent position as researcher at the CNR-ISPC (Institute for Heritage Science, Italian National Research Council), where she was promoted to senior researcher in 2024.
+In 2025, she was appointed Associate Professor of Pre- and Protohistory at the University of Trento.
+Her research focuses on prehistoric archaeology, particularly in the Balkans and Central Mediterranean.
+Her interests include mobility and cultural transmission, the relationship between identities and material culture, archaeological theory, network analysis, agent-based modelling, and the political uses of archaeology in present-day identity building.

 read more